 That being said, the challenger never stopped marching forward and made the champion work for every second of every round.
 Without his grit, physical strength and offensive style it would not have been such an enthralling contest.
 Together, both men threw an amazing combined total of 1,953 punches.
 One can only hope that the great Nicaraguan is granted the rematch he deserves, and though sadly his pristine undefeated record can never be regained, this needn’t detract from his outstanding legacy.

 As for Srisaket Sor Rungvisai, he returns to Thailand to the adulation of an entire nation.
-Whether or not he deserved the decision, he fought doggedly and with grace, and played his part in an epic battle that demonstrated yet again just what a tremendous sport this can be.
+Whether or not he deserved the decision, he fought with determination and played his part in an epic battle that demonstrated yet again just what a tremendous sport boxing can be.
 Any man capable of emerging from the kind of arduous journey that he has endured is worthy of our respect; to do so versus one of the greatest fighters of the modern era is nothing short of incredible.

 — Matt O’Brien